pedroafleite/trace-elements-apatite-magnetite/apatite.md

 ## Multielemental boxplots

-These diagrams are incredibly useful when analysing multiple elements from multiple sources as we did, and may be useful for other kinds of geochemical analysis.
+Boxplots are incredibly useful when analysing multiple elements from multiple sources as we did, and may be useful for other kinds of geochemical analysis as well.
+Geochemists depend on these boxplots to evaluate the relationships between the chemical results they obtained via EMPA and LA-ICP-MS and their petrographical analysis, which is the step undertook prior to the chemical analysis, in which the geochemist designated all the *a priori* classifications for the observed mineral morphologies and textures.

-However, before exhibiting those, we need to correct some of the boxplots in which a few outliers inhibit us from seeing the right scales of elemental concentrations in them.
-Otherwise, we would not visualise the proportions between each boxplot, and would not be able to evaluate them.
+However, before displaying the chemical analysis, we need to correct some of the boxplots, because a few outliers inhibited us from seeing the right scales of elemental concentrations.
+Otherwise, we would not be able to visualise the proportions between each boxplot, and would not be able to evaluate the relations between them correctly.

-In our case, the elements would be Mg, Sr, Ba, Pb, Ti, V and As.
+In our case, the elements that would need to be rescaled are Mg, Sr, Ba, Pb, Ti, V and As.
 They were selected by trial-and-error, once the multielemental boxplots were made and the incongruencies were visually detected.

 The code for deleting the outliers from the elemental features
     follows: